What started as a small nomination, turned into a huge opportunity for Junior Nicole Shin.

 “I found further information about how [the program] is focused on leadership, empowering women, and taking roles in the government and producing their own bills,” Briggs said.
 “It is a once in a lifetime opportunity for junior girls in high school to gain an experience beyond the scope of school and build relationships with girls who are like minded and thrive for a challenge.”

-Out of the 7 to 8 nominations made by faculty members at every California schools only five girls move on to the interview process.
+Out of the 7 to 8 nominations picked by faculty members at every California schools only five girls move on to the interview process.
 After Shin’s interview she immediately found out she was the delegate for TOHS, she was ecstatic.

 “A couple weeks [after the nominations,] we were interviewed as a group by two women from the American Legion Auxiliary,” Shin said.
 “Then directly after the interview they chose a delegate and an alternate.”